dimalkavindu/Matrix-Multiplication-MapReduce/README.md

 Reducer class extends org.apache.hadoop.mapreduce.Reducer class and implements the reduce task described in Algorithm 2 and creates the *key,value* pairs for the product matrix then writes its output to HDFS.

+### How to run

+The packaged jar is available at 'artifacts' directory. \
+Sample program arguments: <jar> input_1 output

 References
 --